 Aspen/ISS, 1996 - Principal designer for a team of six.
-The first year estimate was savings of $60 million from improved inspections and reduced traffic accidents.
-It's still in use but rewritten/redesigned fifteen years ago.
+The first year estimate of savings was $60 million from improved inspections and reduced accidents.
+Probably $120-150 million over the first ten years.

-Sila, 2018 - Architect of a crypto platform that received $20.7 million in additional funding.
+Sila, 2018 - Architect of a crypto platform that received $20.7 million in new funding.

 Cisco SAP, 2008 - I was probably the primary cause of death for a misguided supply chain project, a savings of $20 million.

-Infosys, 2008 - Senior architect on several projects, so it's hard to estimate.
+Infosys, 2008 - Senior architect on several projects.
 My main project (Siebel call center) was double the size and scope of the Aetna project and used by several business units.
 Guesstimate of $8 million.

 Aetna Case Management, 2011 - I was senior architect for a team of twenty, total project budget was $4 million.